GottaYotta/PixelSDK/README.md

 ### Image Exports

-The below example demonstrates exporting an image:
+The below example demonstrates exporting to a UIImage:
 ```swift
 if let image = session.image {
     ImageExporter.shared.export(image: image, completion: { (error, uiImage) in